CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 General/resize-linux-pg.md

 Partition table holds up to 128 entries
-Main partition table begins at sector 2 and ends at sector 33 First usable sector is 34, last usable sector is 54525918 Partitions will be aligned on 2048-sector boundaries Total free space is 4061 sectors (2.0 MiB)
+Main partition table begins at sector 2 and ends at sector 33 First usable sector is 34, last usable sector is 54525918 Partitions will be aligned on 2048-sector b`oundaries Total free space is 4061 sectors (2.0 MiB)

 Number  Start (sector)    End (sector)  Size       Code  Name